 Imagine my delight when I received a package in the post full of goodies such as tropical lychee wine, chilli sauces, vanilla tea bags and a delicious looking cookbook by former MasterChef winner, Shelina Permalloo.
-Read on for a superb, spicy coleslaw recipe and a chance to win a luxurious holiday for two on Mauritius, the source of Shelina’s culinary inspiration.
+Read on for my review and a superb, spicy coleslaw recipe.

 These and other tasty treats were all from the magical island of Mauritius, which lies off the south African coast in the Indian Ocean.
-An exotic destination if ever there was one.
-Think translucent seas, waterfalls, palm trees and a cuisine to die for.
+The Lychee wine was a wonderful aperitif, sweet and crisp with notes of grapefruit but the Phoenix Beer from Mauritius was more suited to compliment the spicy coleslaw (see below).

 Sunshine on a Plate